DNewt/OptimizingPublicTransportation/README.md

 ## Current Deviations

 - Using version 6.2.2 instead of 5.2.2
-- Adding 3 Brokers to Docker compose - unsure why it only had 1
+- Attempted to add 2 more Brokers but had issues with consuming - will revisit another time